-CHO cells, your best ally for biotherapeutic development projects
+CHO cells, your best ally for protein expression and biotherapeutic development projects

 Thanks to their multiple assets for bioproduction, CHO cells are the predominant mammalian host for the production of biotherapeutic proteins.
 HEK cells, on the other hand, are the host of choice for researchers who use transient transfection to obtain a mg to gram scale of material in a short timeframe.
 Indeed, up to recently, HEK cells could generate significantly higher titers – in some instances 50 to 100 times higher – than CHO cells.

 As a change in expression host can be detrimental to biotherapeutic development projects, providing cell host continuity is key to significantly reduce the quality risk when the project transitions from research to development.
 As a consequence, GTP has always preferred CHO cells for early material expression as CHO-derived proteins are more similar to proteins made in stable CHO cells in terms of critical quality attributes.